hashicorp/consul/CONTRIBUTING.md

 ## Contributing to CoreDNS

 Welcome!
-Our community focuses on helping others and making Caddy the best it can be.
+Our community focuses on helping others and making CoreDNS the best it can be.
 We gladly accept contributions and encourage you to get involved!

 ### Bug reports